10 Ways a Team Building Retreat Will Help Your Company

 Burned out employees are unfocused, unproductive, and submit poor quality work.

-This makes it clear that providing proper support for employee well-being to avoid burnout is necessary action for every business.
+This makes it clear that providing proper support for employee well-being to avoid burnout is a necessary course of action for every business.

 89% of workers at companies that support well-being initiatives are more likely to recommend their company as a good place to work.